top of page

 ME

-I studied at both Winchester School of Art and London College of Fashion; something of a bye-the-bye fact, but nothing particularly important.
+I am an artist, illustrator, musician and writer; with the personality of a tiger, and the attitude, and metaphorical teeth, to match.
+I studied at both Winchester School of Art and London College of Fashion.
 I was nearly expelled from one institution - and left early, and got a full refund, for something which was apparently called an "MA" - but turned out to be a joke - from the other.
-The latter action was unheard of; no higher education institution ever gives anyone refunds, ever.
-I took them on, and won.

 The University of Life has invariably taught me all I need to know about art, and more; as it should, others.
 We don't need teachers to tell us what to do, or else; we have our own brains, and our own minds, and it's up to us to use them, and exploit them to our full potential, during the limited time that we have here.